xawood1127/Wishlister/README.md

 https://nodejs.org/en/download/current
 ●	Click the link above and select an installer appropriate to your operating system.
 ●	On completion of the download, run the installation file and follow the instructions to install NodeJS on your system.
 Whenever prompted with options, use the default option available.
-●	After installation, open your command prompt by typing “cmd” in the windows search bar.
+●	After installation, open your command prompt by typing “cmd” in the Windows search bar.
 ●	In the command prompt window, type “node -v” and if a version number is returned, NodeJS was successfully installed on your system.
 ●	If not, try uninstalling and installing the program again.